IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Will_Durant" target="_blank">Will Durant</a>

+>“**Here (in my domain) no living beings are to be slaughtered or offered in sacrifice**.
+Formerly, in the kitchen of Beloved-of-the-Gods, King Piyadasi, hundreds of thousands of animals were killed every day to make curry.
+But now with the writing of this Dhamma edict only three creatures, two peacocks and a deer are killed, and the deer not always.
+And in time, not even these three creatures will be killed.”

+>“All men are my children.
+What I desire for my own children, and I desire their welfare and happiness both in this world and the next, that I desire for all men.
+You do not understand to what extent I desire this, and if some of you do understand, you do not understand the full extent of my desire.”

+>“Wherever medical herbs suitable for humans or animals are not available, I have had them imported and grown.
+Wherever medical roots or fruits are not available I have had them imported and grown.
+Along roads I have had wells dug and trees planted for the benefit of humans and animals.”

+>“Whoever praises his own religion, due to excessive devotion, and condemns others with the thought "Let me glorify my own religion," only harms his own religion.”

+― <a href="https://en.wikipedia.org/wiki/Ashoka" target="_blank">Aśoka</a> (304 BCE-232 BCE, ruled most of the Indian subcontinent and popularized Buddhism, also known as "Ashoka the Great", he is an example of Plato's <a href="https://en.wikipedia.org/wiki/Philosopher_king" target="_blank">Philosopher King</a>)

 ### Others

 >“Napoleon, and other great men of his type, they were makers of empire.
 But there is an order of men that get beyond that: They are not makers of empire, but they are makers of universe.
 And when they have made those universes, **their hands are unstained by the blood of any human being on earth**. ...
 Ptolemy made a universe, which lasted 1400 years.
 Newton also made a universe, which has lasted 300 years.
 Einstein has made a universe, and I can't tell you how long that will last.” [<a href="https://www.youtube.com/watch?v=1TIt0ITM_RM" target="_blank">YouTube</a>]